 Design and display

-The Garmin Forerunner 745 follows the same design language as the Forerunners that sit above and below it.
+With the 745, you’re getting something that follows the same design language as the Forerunners that sit above and below it.
 It’s got a fully round 43mm polymer case that measures in at 13.3mm thick and weighs 47g.

 Features and fitness